 Hence proved, OA is perpendicular to PL.

-Tangent Theorem II: Suppose that two tangents are drawn to a circle S from an exterior point C. Let the points of contact be A and B, as shown:
+Two Tangents Theorem: Suppose that two tangents are drawn to a circle from an exterior point C. Let the points of contact be A and B, as shown in the image below.

 The theorem states the following: